Skip to content

 </script>

-See Google’s documentation Here & Here for more information about service selection & the optional “baseScore” parameter.
+See AMP Subscriptions for more information about service selection & the optional “baseScore” parameter.

 b.
 Sell subscriptions on AMP

-Follow Google’s Documentation Here to see how to sell Subscribe with Google subscriptions on AMP
+See the amp-subscriptions-google component documentation to see how to sell Subscribe with Google subscriptions on AMP.

 c.
 Subscription Linking on AMP

-To enable Subscription Linking with Subscribe with Google on AMP pages, ensure your login pages are configured according to These Instructions.
+To enable Subscription Linking with Subscribe with Google on AMP pages, ensure your login pages are configured according to the AMP access instructions.

 If you set up your pages to point to your existing login & registration pages, & you’ve followed the steps in this guide, they should already be set up to use the methods from the ArcSubscribeWithGoogle SDK.